 Down the elegant hallway and you'll find yourself in the plane's cavernous main lounge, designed to accommodate up to 16 guests.
 To create an open and airy feel, the room is free of any physical partitions.
-Instead, designers segmented the space using different furniture colours.
+Instead, designers segmented the space using different furniture colors.

 The lounge features a pair of day beds positioned in front of a large 55-inch flat-screen display.
 They can move away or combine together with a touch of a button.
-On each side of the centre screen, there are individual seats each equipped with a 24-inch screen.
+On each side of the center screen, there are individual seats each equipped with a 24-inch screen.
 The 2 large tables can be used for dining or conference.

 At the back of the lounge there are a pair of divans that can be turned into sleeping accommodation or used as a dining and meeting area.
 The rear of the lounge hosts a pair of 47-inch screens.
 Another stylish, round VIP lavatory is just aft of the lounge.

 The guest cabin